MKhalidJunaid/Sonata-admin-user-friendly-view-for-security-roles/README.md

-Soanta Admin Enhanced View For Security Roles
+Sonata Admin Enhanced View For Security Roles
 --

 In Sonata admin if you wish to change display security roles as a user friendly view you have to override below sonata's services